 Best tiramisu in Singapore

 Tiramisu is the quintessential Italian dolci (dessert).
 I can think of few better ways to close off a decadent, carb- and cheese-loaded Italian meal than with this airy medley of booze, coffee, and cream.
-What’s even better is that I don’t have to travel to Italy to get my fix of this dessert, given the lengthy list of eateries and cafes in Singapore that do a mean rendition.
+Even better, I don’t have to travel to Italy to get my fix of this dessert, given the lengthy list of eateries and cafes in Singapore that do a mean rendition.
+Here’s our list of places to get the best tiramisu in Singapore.

 Website